~ Call for Proposals ~

 How to Apply

-- Jpeg images of proposed arrangement of content on screens, or storyboard layout in sketch format or other illustration: refer to Content Creation Guidelines (pdf)
+- Images of proposed arrangement of content on screens (one or more jpgs, or storyboard layout in sketch format or other illustration).
+Submit as a single file (.zip, .pdf, .jpg, etc.)

-- Links to past moving image work (up to 3 samples, 1 minute each).
+- Links to online video samples (up to 2 samples, 1 minute each).
+These can be past moving image work, or a mockup of what you plan for the Marquee.
 Samples must be online (You Tube and Vimeo are acceptable)